 You only have a short time to grab users’ attention and if your site takes too long to load, they will leave.
-Websites that load quickly are crawled more thoroughly and consistently by search engines than slower ones.
+Search engines will prioritise websites that load quickly and crawl them more thoroughly and consistently than slower ones.
 Both Google and Bing use page loading speed as a ranking factor.

 Google rewards websites that load quickly, especially in mobile search results.

 Check if your website displays well on mobile, otherwise it may be excluded from mobile search results.
-Most search queries are now being done using a mobile device, and Google displays the mobile-friendly results first.
+The number of searches using a mobile device is increasing, and Google displays the mobile-friendly results first.

 An XML sitemap helps search engines index and understand your pages easier and more thoroughly, improving visibility.

 Your page names should make sense to humans and give them a good sense of where in your website they have landed.
 You should also separate words with hyphens and remove extra words (like “a” and “the”) in the page part of the URL slug.